-In 1981, during his last year of teaching, Moshe Feldenkrais developed what he called his "greatest invention:" the 'bell hand' lessons.
-They are brilliant and involve small, slow movements -of opening and closing the hands- to change the state of the autonomic nervous system.
-The bell hand movements are a testament to Feldenkrais' genius, knowledge, and creativity, and they have unique potential.Â
+In 1981, during his last year of teaching, Moshe Feldenkrais developed what he called his "greatest invention," the 'bell hand' lessons.
+They are brilliant and involve small, slow movements - of opening and closing the hands - to change the state of the autonomic nervous system.
+The bell hand movements are a testament to Feldenkrais' genius, knowledge, and creativity, and they have unique healing and organizational potential.

 "David's teaching has rejuvenated my understanding and practice of our wonderful Method.
 His influence has caused my teaching of ATM and FI to become more elegant and effective-- no small thing for this practitioner of thirty years' standing! ”